THE FUKU-BONSAI LOGO TREE. Dwarf

 Chinese penjing rather than the disciplined, codified traditional Japanese

 bonsai.
 Without rules, training is freer.
 If you like it, leave

 it alone.
 If you don't like it, carefully study the tree to identify why you

 don't like it . . . then fix it!

-is that it's YOUR bonsai!
+YOUR bonsai!
 YOU are the only important critic!
-I've been growing

-bonsai for 37 years.
-I've learned a lot, but I still have a lot to
+I've been growing bonsai for many years and I've learned a lot, but I still have a lot to

 learn.
 I enjoy talking with visitors from all over the world who make the effort to